JohnTerragnoli/ECE281_Lab2_real/README.md

 After these simulations were run without any errors, the .ucf file was updated to include the input button for subtraction.
 This updated .ucf file is reproduced here: https://raw.github.com/JohnTerragnoli/ECE281_Lab2_real/master/Four_Bit_Adder.ucf

+#**Checking for Overflow*
+Checking for overflow was done for both addition and subraction.
+This was done so that the user would know if overflow occured in the arithmitic, so the user would know that the result is inaccurate.
+This was done by having an LED on the NEXYS2 board light up whenever overflow occured.

 #**Documentation**
 Captain Silva helped me understand how to use when/else statements to create a multiplexer in my main four bit adder module.
 I used this to help the design perform subraction and addition when instructed to do so.